Information and Communication Technology Literacy in Secondary Education PG (11358.1)

 Learning outcomesAfter successful completion of this unit, students will be able to:

-3. Demonstrate application of teaching strategies, and use of curriculum, to design learning sequences and lesson plans in the Digital Technologies learning area; and
+3. Demonstrate the application of teaching strategies and skills, and use of curriculum, to design learning sequences that include ICT to engage students in learning; and

-4. Demonstrate competence in developing general capabilities in students from diverse linguistic, cultural, religious and socioeconomic backgrounds, particularly those relating to ICT, literacy and numeracy.
+4. Demonstrate competence in developing general capabilities in students from diverse backgrounds, particularly those relating to ICT.

 Graduate attributes1.
 UC graduates are professional - communicate effectively